barsoom/devbook/definition_of_done/README.md

 ## Checklist

 * Working code
+* Automatic tests
+  * Tests updated or added
-* Automatic tests (tests updated or added, all old tests pass)
+  * All old tests pass
+  * Have considered if it can be a unit test (and the test pyramid in general)
 * Front-end code has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
 * Refactored (readable to others, maintainable)
   * Spend at least a few minutes, to the best of your ability